-Ed Poole, OHS Inc. President/COO

 Unfortunately, employers must continue drug testing today because employee drug-abuse continues today.
 OHS Inc. can help your company become and stay drug-free no matter where you are located in the USA, no matter how many locations you have nationwide.
 Contact us for a quote!

 Employee drug testing services including pre-employment, random, and reasonable suspicion (aka, "for cause"), post-accident, return to duty, and follow-up employee drug testing is provided nationwide - all 50 states - by OHS Inc. Onsite drug tests of 10 or 1,010 of your employees or employee candidates - at your company's offices, job sites, or Job Fairs - can also be easily scheduled by OHS locally, regionally, and nationwide (visit: Onsite collections vs. Clinic collections).

-Separately administered, each of the six "types" of employee drug tests defined and explained below are important and effective "to an extent", especially, for their purpose of their "timing".
+Separately administered, each of the six "types" of employee drug tests defined and explained below is important and effective "to an extent", especially, for their purpose of their "timing".
 But, when all six types are fully employed together, employee drug testing builds and maintains a solid Drug-Free Workplace program.

 Too few companies that do drug testing realize that "Random" drug tests and "Reasonable Suspicion" drug tests are actually the two MOST important and effective drug testing types to DETER workplace drug use.
 Unfortunately, both are less utilized by companies that drug test than "Pre-employment" drug tests.
 Yet, BOTH drug test types offer MUCH more of the important deterrence effect.
 Employees doing drugs or dealing drugs in the workplace are far more unlikely to do so when random drug testing is in place.
 Why?